Why Did He Stop Texting Me? Here’s What You Can Do About it

 Texting him might worsen the situation, although it depends on the content of the text you send.

-Considering that I’ve known a lot of women in this situation, and I was in such situation, I am very well aware of the incredibly strong yet stupid urges to text him things like “For the third time, is everything okay?”, or “Did I do something wrong?”.
+Considering that I’ve known a lot of women in this situation, and I was in such a situation, I am very well aware of the incredibly strong yet stupid urges to text him things like “For the third time, is everything okay?”, or “Did I do something wrong?”.
 Resist, woman!
 Resist such ugly (yet very human) urges.

 2. Keep your expectations low & don’t imagine things

 Don’t even expect anything.
 As Sheakspare said: “Expectation is the root of all heartache.”

 Here’s the scenario made simple: You expect and you imagine him apologizing to you, letting you know of how sorry he is.
 You imagine his phone is broken or lost and he’s going crazy to find ways to text you.

 Or you expect to see him sitting at the front of your door and his eyes tired though still having strength to glow when he sees you, so he could finally say: “My phone got stolen, and I thought I lost you forever-”, you go and interrupt him by hugging him tightly and telling him how much you’ve missed him.